AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 >[!IMPORTANT]
 >
 >This destination connector and documentation page are created and maintained by LiveRamp.
-For any inquiries or update requests, please contact LiveRamp directly [here](mailto:adobertcdp@liveramp.com).
+For any inquiries or update requests, contact LiveRamp directly [here](mailto:adobertcdp@liveramp.com).

 ## Supported destinations {#supported-destinations}